rbagdonas2000/bachelors_work/README.md

 Specifications to do:
 1. Take from pool
-2. Create on the go
+2. Create on the go and destroy after
-3. Resharding
+3. Consistent hashing